whisperingpixel/rhino/README.md

 Determining which objects are linked (e.g. aggregated) is difficult.
 (As a matter of fact, atoms will not be aggregated into objects, because all links including aggregation only exists between objects.
 Neither in the coverage-based view nor in the object-based view atoms "live" on their own.
 They are either embedded into a grid or into an object.
 This means, initially, every atom makes up an object).
 Linking depends on the application/domain and is defined by a concept of **neighbourhood**.
 This might be simply a 4-connected neighbourhood of a grid or a more complicated concept.

+## How to use it?

+In the best case you can consider it as "experimental".
+It is currently not operational and the main intention (for now) is also not to make it operational.
+The main reason is that it is very slow since it more or less directly implements the GIScience theory without considering performance aspects.

+## Is it possible to share, have or steal it?

+This is the core of my PhD ... input is welcome, but please don't steal it or at least wait until I got my PhD :-)

 ## References

 Blaschke, T., 2010.
 Object based image analysis for remote sensing. *ISPRS journal of photogrammetry and remote sensing*, *65*(1), pp.2-16. https://www.sciencedirect.com/science/article/pii/S0924271609000884